MA International Education / Course details

 - Dr Alexander Baratta (an expert in English Language, and English teaching);

-- Dr Gary Motteram (an expert in language learning and technology).
+- Dr Ümit Yildiz (an expert in anti-racism, and social justice);

 Course units are delivered through lectures, tutorials, group-work, case-based approaches, and enquiry-based learning.
 We expect a high level of student participation in discussion and group work.